Tuesday, June 2, 2015

 Nearby, just before sundown, the local Eurasian Bittern was spotted as it made a short flight between reedbeds, presumably to roost.
 Nine Eurasian Spoonbills were seen at considerable distance on the flats, although two of them looked potentially like Black-faced Spoonbills.

-On June 2, while on a walk in the hills just northeast of downtown Suncheon with H, we heard two Fairy Pittas calling from across a wide valley.
-Shortly thereafter, a male Grey Nightjar surprised us with a noisy circular flight over our heads, before landing nearby.
+On June 2, while on a walk in the hills just northeast of downtown Suncheon, I heard two Fairy Pittas calling from across a wide valley.
+Shortly thereafter, a male Grey Nightjar surprised me with a noisy circular flight over our heads, before landing nearby.
 It was wonderful to finally see this incredible species after only hearing it for so many years.

 No comments: